 End-to-end encryption means your messages and files are encrypted before they leave your device, and stay encrypted until they reach the other participants' devices.
 End-to-end encrypted messages can only be read by the participants in the conversation.

 Thanks to end-to-end encryption, your messages can only be read by the participants in the conversation and nobody else.
 This means your messages can't be read by anyone at Element, or by any other third party.
 It also means that if you lose your keys, you won't be able to read your messages.

 If you can't read a message it's because your device doesn't have the right key.
 If your device doesn't have the right key, there are three ways you might be able to get hold of the key:

 Restore all of your keys from key backup

 Request the specific key from another device via key share

 Upload keys from a manual backup (advanced)

-When key backup is enabled, your device will maintain a secure copy of its keys on our server.
-To ensure those keys can only ever be accessed by you, they are encrypted on your device, with a key that you either store yourself, or secure with a passphrase and upload to our server.
+When key backup is enabled, your device will maintain a secure copy of its keys on your Matrix homeserver.
+To ensure those keys can only ever be accessed by you, they are encrypted on your device, with a key that you either store yourself, or secure with a passphrase and upload to your Matrix homeserver.
 It is important to understand that to protect your privacy your keys will never touch our systems unencrypted.

 Yes.
-Your keys are encrypted before they are uploaded to our servers, so we never see them unencrypted.
+Your keys are encrypted before they are uploaded to your Matrix homeserver, so we never see them unencrypted.